Part of Doc Stories film series

 Oliver Sacks: His Own Life

-Director Ric Burns is expected to attend.
+Director Ric Burns and author and interview subject Steve Silberman are expected to attend.

 Compassionate humanist, neurologist, and award-winning author Oliver Sacks shares his 82 memorable years on the planet with director Ric Burns in this wide-ranging and entertaining film.
 Using a reading of the memoir On the Move (2015) surrounded by loved ones in Sacks’s Bronx apartment as the through-line to elicit the man’s remembrances, Burns also intersperses family photos, archival footage (including some of the “awakenings” from Sacks’s L-DOPA trials), and comments from various friends to fill out the picture of this remarkable individual.
 In addition to presenting Sacks’s various breakthroughs in writing and scientific study, His Own Life also depicts a time after Sacks receives his cancer diagnosis which prompts moving and personal reflections on his life’s work, loves, and achievements.

 “The heart of the film lies in the interviews that Burns conducted with Sacks himself, some in private and some with his friends and colleagues in attendance.
 When Sacks realizes his death is imminent and says his goodbyes to these long-term associates, the scenes are extremely moving.
 The pic is always elegantly photographed, and it is a tribute to Burns’ discretion as well as his filmmaking skill that he earned the trust not just of Sacks but of so many others who played an important role in his life.” – Stephen Farber, The Hollywood Reporter